slopezpereyra/slopezpereyra.github.io/_posts/2023-03-17-ThePurposeOfScience.md

 The extent to which computer science, and particularly artificial intelligence, can be used for this purpose —the improvement of human life— needs not be put out in detail.
 I have found scientific work, being a small and humble component of the great machinery of science, which sets out to understand and to ameliorate human suffering, and to cast the spell of ignorance away, is more than I could ask for.
 But this needs not be the case for everybody.
 Nothing of what was said here is a lecture on *what to do*; rather, it is a discourse on *what to care about*.
 Humane and honest ponderation upon the latter point should suffice to disclose a path for anyone.

 The cynic's reply to all of this, I disregard.
 As long as there are objectively good and bad things —a tenet I here axiomatically accept, not being this the place to make its case— as long as there are things truly deserving of the epithets *good* and *bad*, I say, it will immediately follow a necessary concern for proliferating the ones worthy of the first, and diminishing those that bear the latter.
 The widespread idea that such an elementary concern should disappear in what comes to our role in society, in the name of a so-called natural tendency to maximize individual profit at all costs, is not even worth the attention of anyone sane enough to conceive the perils (and utter wastefulness) of blind technological advancement as it occurs today.

-The meaning of any idea is the whole of its effects.
-I venture: the meaning of any discipline too.
+The meaning of any idea —the pragmatist claims— is the whole of its effects.
+I
+venture: the meaning of any discipline too.
 Whatever meaning computer science is to have lays in our hands.